 - Coffee / tea making

 - Cots Available

 - Extra beds

 - Phone chargers (for most brands)

 - Safe box

-There’s an informal cocktail bar for evening drinks, where traditionalists can sup a classic Margarita or a Hemmingway’s Daiquiri, while the more adventurous might opt for one of the seasonal drinks (a Hazy April with orange spiced white tea, perhaps) or a house speciality - the tequila-based Red Light Delight made up laugh and tasted great!
+For evening drinks, the ground-floor Rosalia’s Menagerie cocktail bar is perfect.
+Traditionalists can sup a classic Margarita or a Hemmingway’s Daiquiri, while the more adventurous might opt for one of the seasonal drinks or a house speciality - a Hazy April with orange spiced white tea, perhaps.
+The bar is open to the public Thursday to Saturday.

 - Restaurants nearby